queueit/android-webui-sdk/documentation/protected_apis.md

 ## Sample app

-A sample app that shows an example of this integration can be found in the [demowithprotectedapi](https://github.com/queueit/android-sdk/demowithprotectedapi) page.
+A sample app that shows an example of this integration can be found in the [demowithprotectedapi](https://github.com/queueit/android-webui-sdk/tree/master/demowithprotectedapi) directory.
 There are a few OkHTTP interceptors in the `http` package that can be easily integrated.

 ## Implementation